 The birds move around the pond throughout the day, coming closer to shore at times and then retreating to the safety of the open water.
 It is best to visit the pond a couple of times during your visit to see different birds doing different things.

 Most ducks are suzzling feeders – they strain their food from the water and the mud.
 At the Waterbird Refuge, divers and dabblers are represented by Grey teal, Chestnut teal, Pacific black duck, Hardhead and Pink-eared duck

 One of my favourite birds in Australia is Kingfisher, and the Waterbird Refuge is a good place for Sacred Kingfishers.
 They can be seen quite easily in the trees overhanging the pond.

-The bird hide at the pond is a surprisingly good spot for Superb fairy-wrens.These colourful little birds like to land on the bushes right in front of the hide, chatting incessantly as they flutter about.
+The bird hide is a surprisingly good spot for Superb fairy-wrens.These colourful little birds like to land on the bushes right in front of the hide, chatting incessantly as they flutter about.

-The woodlands in the park are home to a wide variety of species as well.
+The woodlands throughout the park are home to a wide variety of species as well.
 There are Red-browed finches, Double-barred finches, Spotted pardalote, Silvereye, Golden whistler, Grey fantail, Yellow thornbill, Red wattlebird, Crested pigeon, Turtledove, Australian raven and other common species.